Black Hairstreak (Satyrium pruni)

 In Britain the Black Hairstreak is a rare butterfly with a very restricted distribution.
 It is a sedentary and elusive butterfly of old Blackthorn (Prunus spinosa) scrub in woodland or on, or adjacent to, woodland edges.
 (For further details on this species see http://www.butterfly-conservation.org/).

-Status over the last 20 years is Stable with a increase of 65%
+Status over the last 20 years is Stable with a decrease of 65.2%

 This chart shows the average number of butterflies seen on transects between Arpil and October across all sites (fitted values from a Generalised Additive Model).
 The blue line gives average counts over the full BMS series (1976 to date) and the red line gives the average for the last year.